amitavdevzone/foundation/readme.md

     Inferno\Foundation\FoundationServiceProvider::class

 Once, done you will need to run the publish command.
-Inferno has a lot of things to publish like the migrations, seeders, assets for themes, views etc.
+Inferno has a lot of things to publish like the migrations, seeders, assets for themes, views etc. Plus we would also need to get some of the migrations from Spatie Laravel Permission.

     php artisan vendor:publish --provider="Inferno\Foundation\FoundationServiceProvider" --force
+    php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="migrations"

 Once this is done, you will need to make a few additions to your user model like

+## Additions to User model
 1. You need to add the Presentable trait to the User model.
 We will be using the Presenter package from Laracasts and so this setting is important.
+2. You need to add the HasRoles trait which comes with Spatie Permission package
+3. You need to add the HasApiTokens trait from Laravel Passport for ApiTokens
-2. You will need to add the profile relation with the user
+3. You will need to add the profile relation with the user

 Add the following code to your User model inside your app directory

-    use PresentableTrait;
+    use Notifiable, PresentableTrait, HasRoles, HasApiTokens;

     protected $presenter = UserPresenter::class;

+    protected $fillable = [
+        'name', 'email', 'password', 'active'
+    ];

     public function profile()
     {